 There’s only one way to make sure you don’t need to fix an issue again, and that’s getting it done right the first time.
 Yes, we know this seems obvious, but hear us out.
 Google “bad contractor,” then immerse yourself in the hundreds of stories about the homeowners who were “taken advantage of” and “never thought it would happen” to them.
 Unfortunately, there are bad actors in the home repair industry.
 Sometimes, it’s intentional.
 Other times, it’s a well-meaning effort, but they simply didn’t know what they were doing.

 The solution?
 Pick the business that you know will do it right the first time.
 Not the cheapest.
 Not the fastest.
 Pick the one who will stand behind their work.

-As you can see, by following a few simple rules, you can make sure you not only get your home fixed right, but you can sleep well knowing you’ve actually saved money in the long run.
+As you can see, by following a few simple guidelines, you can make sure you not only get your home fixed right, but you can sleep well knowing you’ve actually saved your money in the long run.